-- Advise and inform PRDOH of the needs, interests and priorities of the people and sectors that it represents during the processes of the CDBG-MIT Program. - Support PRDOH through outreach efforts, providing precise information about the CDBG-MIT Program. - Promote the opportunities and benefits offered by all the CDBG-MIT programs. - Serve as continuous forum in the distribution of information to citizens and the collection of relevant data and information. - After collecting information and data, the CAC will provide all the information to PRDOH and will explain in detail, through written communication, the needs of vulnerable communities identified in the CDBG-MIT Action Plan. - Submit to the PRDOH CAC Coordinator(s) the minutes, six-monthly reports, and any other public documents to be published on the CDBG-MIT Program website. - Develop and submit to PRDOH a six-monthly report summarizing the actions taken by the CAC, in accordance with the responsibilities assumed and listed in this Guide as well as any other responsibilities assumed by the group.
-This six-monthly report will be published on the CDBG-MIT Program website. - Provide advice on the CDBG-MIT Action Plan, as amended, for the use and distribution of CDBG-MIT funds, its programs and overall disaster mitigation processes.
-Such advice will be provided in accordance with input from the general public, especially of those vulnerable populations affected by disasters.
+- Advise and inform PRDOH of the needs, interests and priorities of the people and sectors that it represents during the processes of the CDBG-MIT Program. - Support PRDOH through outreach efforts, providing precise information about the CDBG-MIT Program. - Promote the opportunities and benefits offered by all the CDBG-MIT programs. - Serve as continuous forum in the distribution of information to citizens and the collection of relevant data and information. - After collecting information and data, the CAC will provide all the information to PRDOH and will explain in detail, through written communication, the needs of vulnerable communities identified in the CDBG-MIT Action Plan. - Develop and submit to PRDOH a six-monthly report summarizing the actions taken by the CAC, in accordance with the responsibilities assumed and listed in this Guide as well as any other responsibilities assumed by the group.
+This sixmonthly report will be published on the CDBG-MIT Program website.

-- Review the draft of each Substantial Amendment to the CDBG-MIT Action Plan and submit comments and observations to PRDOH within fifteen (15) calendar days prior to the public comment period (30 days), either by report, minutes, or meeting minutes. - Provide advice and feedback to PRDOH on the final draft guidelines developed for each CDBG-MIT program, within fifteen (15) calendar days, by means of a report or meeting minutes, with a view to facilitating risk mitigation and the impact of future disasters.
-However, the final decision making and determination rests solely with PRDOH. - Promote the exchange of experiences, opinions, and recommendations between the civil society, the public and the communities with PRDOH.
-For this purpose, the CAC could request the assistance of PRDOH's resources to encourage and create dialogue spaces. - Provide PRDOH with ongoing access to information, data, resources and any additional relevant elements in connection with the work of the CAC; - The CAC could be invited by PRDOH to participate in work groups, responding to surveys, contributing their opinions through the "Advisory Committee Formal Questions and Recommendations Form", and sharing information with people from the public or private sector related to the issues that are being discussed. - Provide advice requested by PRDOH on any other aspect not listed previously. - The issues undertaken by the CAC and any subcommittee must serve the interest of the residents of Puerto Rico through an appropriate investigation of the topic and the formal presentation of a written recommendation to PRDOH.
+- Submit to the PRDOH CAC Coordinator(s) the meeting minutes, six-monthly reports, and any other public documents to be published on the CDBG-MIT Program website. - Provide advice on the CDBG-MIT Action Plan, as amended, for the use and distribution of CDBG-MIT funds, its programs, and overall disaster mitigation processes.
+Such advice will be provided in accordance with input from the general public, especially of those vulnerable populations affected by disasters. - Review the draft of each Substantial Amendment to the CDBG-MIT Action Plan and submit comments and observations to PRDOH during the 30-day public comment period, either as part of the public comment process or through a report, meeting minutes, or meeting records. - Provide advice and feedback to PRDOH on the guidelines developed for each CDBG-MIT program at any time during their implementation.
+Feedback may be submitted through a report or meeting minutes.
+This feedback aims to support risk mitigation efforts and help reduce the impact of future disasters.
+Recommendations may be considered for future updates or versions of the guidelines.
+However, the final decision-making and determination rest solely with PRDOH. - Promote the exchange of experiences, opinions, and recommendations between the civil society, the public, and the communities with PRDOH.
+For this purpose, the CAC could request the assistance of PRDOH's resources to encourage and create dialogue spaces. - Provide PRDOH with ongoing access to information, data, resources, and any additional relevant elements in connection with the work of the CAC. - The CAC could be invited by PRDOH to participate in working groups, responding to surveys, contributing their opinions through the "Advisory Committee Formal Questions and Recommendations Form", and sharing information with people from the public or private sectors on matters under discussion. - Provide advice requested by PRDOH on any other aspect not listed previously.

+• The issues undertaken by the CAC and any subcommittee must serve the interests of the residents of Puerto Rico through proper research of the topic and the formal submission of a written recommendation to PRDOH.